Ármin Bansar (Software Engineer)

 - Rolling changes backward is easier than rolling forward, your application should be able to support it.

 - Adopting a blue-green type of deployment strategy is crucial to deploy security fixes as quickly as possible.

-The lack of proper security in an application tends to indicate much larger problems behind a product which users eventually notice.
+The lack of proper application security tends to indicate much larger problems behind a product which users eventually notice.
 These problems can be insufficient time for development, miscommunication, lack of planning or knowledge, etc.

 Until these underlying problems are addressed it is usually not possible to achieve security discipline, which is key to switch from a reactionary behavior to a preemptive one.

-However, here are some quick tips that will help any team make fewer security mistakes.
+However, here are some quick tips that will help any team make fewer application security mistakes.

 Don’t reinvent the wheel